Durv1shan/tictactoe/README.md

 # tictactoe
 A simple tictactoe game made with java.

-To play, please enter position with space between, e.g. the first row and second column will be entered as "0,1" (since we start from 0)
+To play, please enter position with space between position values. e.g. the first row and second column will be entered as "0 1" (since we start from 0)